Peter Benchley

 How many books has Peter Benchley written?

 Peter Benchley has written 13 books.
-8 Standalone Novels, 5 books in the Non-Fiction.
+8 Standalone Novels, 5 Non-Fiction.

 Have a Question?